spcourse/monopoly/en/moving around/10 Moving around.md

     checkpy monopoly

-**You won't pass all tests, because the last test ("Monopoly works with 1500 euro starting_money") is for the next part of the assignment.**
+**If you did this part correctly you will only pass the first three checkpy tests.
+The last two tests ("Monopoly works for Trump-mode" and "Monopoly works with 1500 euro starting_money") are for the next part of the assignment.**

 > Always make sure to remove code that you no longer use.
 This includes commented prints you are no longer going to use.